surge-synthesizer/surge-synthesizer.github.io/tuning_guide/Tuning-Guide.md

 The advantage to this is twofold.
 First, it saves the repetitive work of loading the same tuning into multiple software instruments (at the expense of the freedom to tune each instrument separately).
 Second, if the MTS-ESP Source has the capacity, tuning can be changed dynamically during playback.
-Something which is not possible using the SCL/KBM method.
+This can make it much easier to alter tunings between different song sections, and even gradually morph from one tuning to another!
-There's also certain information about the scale structure (reference note and repetition interval, primarily) which is currently not provided to clients, and this makes some specific tuning scenarios (such as what's detailed [here](#Surge-XT-Microtonal-Step-Sequencing)) impossible to resolve in a satisfying way.
+There is however certain information about the scale structure (reference note and repetition interval) which is currently not provided to clients, and this makes some specific tuning scenarios (such as what's detailed [here](#Surge-XT-Microtonal-Step-Sequencing)) impossible to resolve in a satisfying way.

 #### Sources and Masters

 You obviously need an MTS-ESP Master/Source plugin to make use of the system.
-Since it's an open standard, there are now options available from several developers, and as of version 1.2, Surge XT itself is one of them!
+Since it's an open source standard, there are now options available from several developers, and as of version 1.2, Surge XT itself is one of them!
 Here's the list as we know it today:

 | Developer        | Application      | Capable of Dynamic Tuning | Comments                               | Link                                             |